alh1m1k/WebKeyboard-for-StarCitizen/README.md

 > [!WARNING]
 > Do not use and do not provide internet connection of any kind to application wifi network.</br>
 > Do not share network with other device that internet connected, like phones with mobile internet.</br>
-> Host in hotspot mode more preferable than in STA(Station Mode).
+> Host in "hotspot mode" more preferable than in STA(Station Mode).
 Don't connect to host net devices that not host client(display).</br>
 > Change password for wifi (and optionally SSID) every factory reset and firmware update (every first enter).</br>
 > Remember: every device in network can access host, and host can control your keyboard and joystick, keyboard controls PC</br>
 > Host will notify every client about new client that connected.<br/>